YourFriendSub/YAGPDB.xyz-CCs/SelfRoles System/README.md

 All you need to change is `ModRoles`.
 Add your ModRoles there in the cslice.
+In the code of `Command.yag`